Is there a way, using the command-line snap

-This information doesn’t seem to be available through either snap find, snap list or snap info.
+This information doesn’t seem to be available through either snap find

 All architectures, not yet.
 I think we want to, but it isn’t a priority as yet.